 “Financial infidelity hurts regardless of its scale,” said Ted Beck, former president and CEO of the National Endowment for Financial Education.
 “Hiding or lying about small amounts of money can damage a relationship just as effectively as a high-dollar deceit.
 In fact, in all cases of this deception, people affected say it impacted their relationship in some way — almost always negatively.
 It causes arguments, erosion of trust, separation or even divorce.”

 A 2018 poll done for the organization showed that 41% of married participants who shared finances with their partners confessed to financial deception, and 75% said that this action had a negative impact on their relationships.

 For best results, couples should strive to be upfront about monetary goals and spending.
 When both partners have equal knowledge, the level of trust in the relationship increases.
 You might want to consider opening a joint bank account.

 It’s easy for couples to get distracted in the middle of money discussions or even change the subject deliberately to avoid fights.
 If you want to keep your eye on the prize, consider using a whiteboard during your financial conversations.

 Additionally, couples should avoid criticizing and name-calling during money discussions.
-Agree to abide by certain guidelines during your discussions so you're less likely to escalate into arguing.
+Agree to abide by certain guidelines during your discussions so you’re less likely to argue.